jnguyen727/jnguyen727/README.md

 ### The Data Mine at Purdue University & Raytheon Technologies (RTX)
 **Undergraduate Researcher, RF Simulation Team** | Aug 2025 – May 2026
 Simulated RF signals using TorchSig, NumPy, and SciPy, applying transformations and distortions to improve data realism for downstream classification tasks.
-Generated and visualized time-frequency spectrograms to prepare datasets for signal classification models, collaborating in Agile sprints under RTX mentorship toward integration in an upcoming F-16 flight test.
+Generated and visualized time-frequency spectrograms to prepare datasets for signal classification models, collaborating in Agile sprints under RTX mentorship toward integration in F-16 jets for testing.
+Showcased a live demo of the project during a symposium at Purdue University.

 ### DegreeCat
 **Data Engineer Intern (Remote)** | Sep 2024 – Jan 2025